This post will help you understand the primary differences between the two opposite thyroid conditions known as hypothyroidism and hyperthyroidism.

 #1.
-Hypothyroidism - which is the lack of production of thyroid hormone from the thyroid gland
+Hypothyroidism is the lack of production of thyroid hormone from the thyroid gland

 #2.
-And Hyperthyroidism - which is the excessive production of thyroid hormone from the thyroid gland
+And Hyperthyroidism is the excessive production of thyroid hormone from the thyroid gland

-You can think of these conditions as polar opposites from one another.
+You can think of these conditions as polar opposites of one another.